 NRW.BANK Green and Social Bonds

 The issue of green bonds has been a fundamental component of NRW.BANK’s refinancing strategy since 2013.
 Green bonds are used to (re)finance climate-friendly and environmentally-friendly projects in NRW.
-The green bond programme is based on the ICMA Green Bond Principles (GBP).
-The Green Bond Framework describes the currently valid framework and supports further development in line with market requirements.
+The green bond programme is based on the ICMA Green Bond Principles (GBP) as well as the European Green Bond Standard (EuGBS).
+The European Green Bond Factsheet / Green Bond Framework describe the currently valid framework and supports further development in line with market requirements.

 Since 2020, social bonds have been a further element in NRW.BANK’s capital markets business.
 The formal framework is provided by the ICMA Social Bond Principles.
-NRW.BANK uses its social bonds to refinance projects that support the regional economy and affordable housing as well as to secure the liquidity of the municipalities and to help promote education, health and care as well as disaster management.
+NRW.BANK uses its social bonds to refinance projects that support the regional economy and affordable housing and affordable basic infrastructure as well as to secure the liquidity of the municipalities and to help promote education, health and care as well as disaster management.

 NRW.BANK Provides Green Financing for Municipalities